 Even people who have been woodworking for a while might not be totally sure what a planer is.
 Its functions are not as intuitive as, say, a circular saw or a chisel.
 But a planer is important for many woodworking functions, especially any setting where having an even surface is important.
 Planers often work in conjunction with jointers, and it can be kind of easy to conflate the two.
 A jointer is designed to smooth one side of a piece of wood and square an edge.
 A planer is used to make two sides of a piece of wood a uniform thickness.
 In fact, planers are often referred to as thickness planers.
 But without a jointer to remove bows and other imperfections, you may not get an ideal result from your planer.

 Of course, this won’t be a consideration if you decide to buy pre-surfaced lumber.
 But once you get over the initial cost of a jointer and planer, you might find that there are a lot of benefits to surfacing your own lumber.
 For one thing, a jointer and planer will pay for themselves in savings.
-Pre-surfaced lumber is more expensive.
+Pre-surfaced lumber is much less expensive.
 Plus, isn’t the whole point of being a DIYer, well, doing it yourself?

 1. DEWALT Thickness Planer